-One of the more difficult clutter to organize is paperwork.
-Paperwork could be clutter that you might not need ever but still must keep for a few years and it could be piles of useful clutter that you regularly go through weekly or daily.
-Paperwork also could be part of many categories which require grouping together, making it harder to organize and sort.
-The key is using a system that works for you as everyone has different needs or priorities.
-The system listed her uses areas for holding paperwork based on needs and then offers grouping choices that you can utilize within the holding areas.
+One of the more difficult things to organize is paperwork!
+Some paperwork is not needed on a day to day basis but you still must keep it for reference just incase it is needed some time in the future, only to be discarded when it is no longer relevant (like tax information).
+Some paperwork is kept for easy references regularly like work related documents and possibly save the date invitations.
+Paperwork usually needs to be categorized, which makes the organizing and sorting process harder.
+The key is using a system that works for you, everyone has different needs and priorities that requires a custom organizational system for them!
+The system listed here uses areas for holding paperwork based on needs and then offers grouping choices that you can utilize within the holding areas.
 This allows an overall clutter organization structure but allowing you to customize it to your individual needs.

 - Recycle Bin